Special Visa to Enter Thailand

 Medical and Travel Insurance with a minimum 100,000 USD coverage for COVID-19 medical treatment and a minimum coverage of 400,000 THB for other medical and accident expenses.
 The insurance must cover for at least 90 days which is the initial validity of the visa.

-NOTE: Some embassies will reject your COE application if you do not have the correct format for the Health Insurance.
-In order to have the correct insurance for the COE.
-You may check HERE.
+NOTE: Some embassies will reject your COE application if you do not have the correct format for Health Insurance.

 Foreigners with the evidence needed above will be eligible to apply for an STV from Thai embassies or consulates in selected countries.